-- The appropriate University official reviews the report and investigates as necessary. - The Incident Report with the initial information is forwarded to the Director of Community Standards as soon as possible.
+- The appropriate University official reviews the report and investigates as necessary. - The Incident Report with the initial information is forwarded to the Executive Director of Community Standards as soon as possible.
 As investigations continue, supplemental reports can be added.
-A record is created by the Office of Community Standards. - Serious incidents involving injury, medical assistance, police involvement, or terrorism of any type are submitted immediately to the Director of Community Standards.
-In these cases, the Director of Community Standards records the incident and if necessary, consults with the Dean of Students & Director of Residence Life to assess the situation, review the safety and security of all involved, and determine charges.
+A record is created by the Office of Community Standards. - Serious incidents involving injury, medical assistance, police involvement, or terrorism of any type are submitted immediately to the Executive Director of Community Standards.
+In these cases, the Director of Community StandardsExecutive Director of Community Standards, consults with the Senior Vice President for Enrollment Management and Student Affairs Executive Executive Director of Residence Life to assess the situation, review the safety and security of all involved, and determine charges.